ra-mtp-ntnu/moto/README.md

 from moto import Moto
 ```

-Connect to the robot controller with the defined ip address `<robot_ip>` and define the `R1` control group with two degrees of freedom.
+Connect to the robot controller with the defined ip address `<robot_ip>` and define the `R1` control group with six degrees of freedom.

 ```python
 m = Moto("<robot_ip>", [("R1", 6)])